Lamtammy1515/travel_for_food/travel_for_food/README.md

-# Welcome to Post-Meal App
+# Welcome to Travel for Food App
+Application created using Sinatra for users from all around the world to share their travel experiences and of course, their food experience.
+Anyone is welcome to create an account and explore other traveler's posts as well.

 ## Installation